- £3.2 million hardware-based, fully configurable maritime IT&OT cyber security research platform.

 Creating ships systems’ physical twins in the Lab

-Cyber-SHIP Lab brings together an endlessly configurable host of connected maritime systems found on ships’ bridges – equipment commonly deployed across international fleets, configured and re-configured in vessel or vessel-type-specific layouts.
+Cyber-SHIP Lab brings together a configurable host of connected maritime systems found on ships’ bridges – equipment commonly deployed across international fleets, configured and re-configured in vessel or vessel-type-specific layouts.
 It can effectively become a physical twin of any ship’s bridge and associated OT.

 Cyber-SHIP Lab provides insights that cannot be gained in the virtual world through simulation alone.